News From St. Joseph’s Welfare Center

 The Center in Vellamadam always sends a monthly report to let our donors know how their donation are being used.
 Below are the latest Monthly Reports:

-Lynch foundation Provides Grant for COVID-19 Relief to Starving Adivasi
+Lynch foundation Provides $10,562 Grant for Adivasi Programs

 SJMF Officers and Annual Meeting

 We plan a 2022 Board meeting in early 2023.
 Below are the minutes from our last Board meeting.